brandon-powers/brandon-powers.github.io/_posts/2018-01-04-the-big-bang-of-flux.md

 ### Why?

-I thought it sounded cool.
+I thought it sounded cool, to be honest.

 Also, Michael Faraday and magnetic flux is fascinating.
 Bonus points if you recognized the partial quote in the header.

 ### Goals